-Arenal is popular with German tourists, having been described as Magaluf's German equivalent - which is reflected in many bars and clubs.
-One of the most highly touted clubs is MegaPark, which essentially is a massive beer tent where guests dance until the early hours.
-Not only does it have a Happy Hour, but a daily half-hour in which the beer is free - we're serious!
+Arenal is popular with German tourists, having been described as Magaluf‘s German equivalent – which is reflected in many bars and clubs.
+One of the most highly-touted clubs is MegaPark, which essentially is a massive beer tent where guests dance until the early hours.
+Not only does it have a Happy Hour, but a daily half-hour in which the beer is free – ideal for your cheap holiday to Majorca!

 For a more relaxed atmosphere, there are great local places like the Bahia Bar and Bierexpress where you can settle into a booth with a cold drink and listen to music.

 If you’re able to pry yourself away from the beach, Arenal is home to some great theme parks.
 In fact, Aqualand El Arenal is the largest waterpark in Majorca, where you’ll be treated to twisting and turning inner tube slides, tall body slides, a kid-friendly splash park and a raft river.
 It’s open from May through to September.

 On the other side of the bay, only a 30-minute drive away, is Marineland.
 This aquatic life zoo gives visitors an up-close and personal look at sharks, penguins, dolphins and sea lions through exhibitions and live shows.
 You might even get a chance to feed some of these creatures yourself.

 You won’t find yourself lacking in choice when dining in this part of Majorca – there’s restaurant representation from all corners of the world, with cuisines like Tex-Mex, Italian, Moroccan, Greek, American and, of course, Spanish.